canada-ca/canada-ca.github.io/_posts/2020-10-21-using-graphics.md

 Since June 2020, federal partners have been meeting regularly with web managers in the provinces and territories to coordinate COVID-19 communication efforts between jurisdictions.
 Together, we are working to provide a better user experience and to reflect Canada's diverse population as much as possible (including seniors, youth, Indigenous peoples, and people from a wide variety of ethnic origins).

-In August, the [Northwest Territories](https://www.gov.nt.ca/) (NWT) shared how they use illustrations to make COVID-19 web content and communications products more accessible to all their communities.
+In August, the Northwest Territories (NWT) shared how they use illustrations to make COVID-19 web content and communications products more accessible to all their communities.

-## Regional context of Northwest Territories
+## Regional context of the Northwest Territories

 The NWT is a land of diversity which consists of 33 communities spread over 1.3 million kilometers.
-Twelve of those communities are fly-in only.
+Of those, 12 communities are fly-in only.
 With a mix of urban and rural living, the speed and cost for digital infrastructure can vary significantly.

 ### Languages